bruceravel/demeter/documentation/Athena/bkg/rbkg.rst

 .. _rbkg_sec:

-The Autobk Algorithm and the Rbkg Parameter
+The AUTOBK Algorithm and the Rbkg Parameter
 ===========================================

 Understanding the most important background removal parameter